xk/node-threads-a-gogo/README.md

 # TAGG: Threads à gogo for Node.js

-A native module for Node.js that provides an asynchronous, evented and/or continuation passing style API for moving blocking/longish CPU-bound tasks out of Node's event loop to JavaScript threads that run in parallel in the background and that use all the available CPU cores automatically; all from within a single Node process.
+Threads à gogo ([*](http://en.wikipedia.org/wiki/%C3%80_gogo)) is a native module for Node.js that provides an asynchronous, evented and/or continuation passing style API for moving blocking/longish CPU-bound tasks out of Node's event loop to JavaScript threads that run in parallel in the background and that use all the available CPU cores automatically; all from within **a single Node** process.

 ## Installing the module